RomaneGreen/greensgourmetstore/src/pages/smoothie-mixed/index.md

 description: "A pea protein base with a hint of cherry flavor,wheatgrass and bee pollen"
 ---

- "A pea protein base with a hint of cherry flavor,wheatgrass and bee pollen"
+ A pea protein base with a hint of cherry flavor,wheatgrass and bee pollen.